Every year, hundreds of thousands of jellyfish pass through our waters.

 Their tentacles contain both a trigger and a stinging structure.
 While floating through our waters, their tentacles will come into contact with something solid, which stimulates the trigger releasing tiny barbs full of toxin.
 The severity of a sting will depend on a number of factors: the thickness of the skin in contact, the penetrating power of the barbs and the sensitivity of the victim to the toxins.
 Jellyfish stings can usually be treated at home; however facial or genital stings should be treated by a doctor.

 If stung by a jellyfish, the first thing to do is remove the barbs.
-Barbs that are not removed will continue to release toxins into the body.
-Sand, towels, clothing or any available rough material will help in removing these barbs.
+Barbs that stay in the body continue to release toxins.
+Sand, towels, clothing or any available rough material help remove these barbs.
 Beach Patrol members on duty are equipped with spray bottles full of white vinegar, which helps neutralize the toxins.
 Baking soda may also be used.
 The notion that urine will help aid a jellyfish sting is a myth; in fact, urine may stimulate the barbs to fire more toxins.
-Once the toxins have been neutralized, using topical Benadryl or calamine lotion will ease the itch that follows a sting.
+Once the toxins have been neutralized, use topical Benadryl or calamine lotion to ease the itch that follows a sting.

 Tentacles can sting whether they are attached to the jellyfish’s body or not.

-Tentacles and pieces of tentacles can wash up with sea grasses and other ocean debris onto the beaches, so take caution during the heavy jellyfish season.
+Tentacles and pieces of tentacles can wash up with sea grasses and other ocean debris on the beaches, so take caution during the heavy jellyfish season.